dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```

-[getCOMLinearJacobian](http://) returns the linear Jacobian of the
+``getCOMLinearJacobian`` returns the linear Jacobian of the
-center of mass of the skeleton, while [getLinearJacobian](http://)
+center of mass of the Skeleton, while ``getLinearJacobian``
-returns the Jacobian of a point on a body node.
-The body node and the
+returns the Jacobian of a point on a BodyNode.
+The BodyNode and the
 local coordinate of the point are specified as parameters to this
 function.
 Here the point of interest is the center of mass of the left
-foot, which local coordinates can be accessed by [getCOM](http://)
+foot, which local coordinates can be accessed by ``getCOM``
 with a parameter indicating the left foot being the frame of
 reference.
-We use[getLinearJacobian](http://) again to compute the
+We use ``getLinearJacobian`` again to compute the
 gradient of the second term of the objective function:

 ```cpp